Brussels: Contemporary

 The Brussels-Capital Region was formed on 18 June 1989, after a constitutional reform in 1988.
 It is one of the three federal regions of Belgium, along with Flanders and Wallonia, and has bilingual status.
-The yellow iris is the emblem of the region (referring to the presence of these flowers on the city's original site) and a stylised version is featured on its official flag.
+The yellow iris is the region's emblem (referring to the presence of these flowers on the city's original site) and a stylised version is featured on its official flag.

 In the 21st century, Brussels has become an important venue for international events.
 In 2000, it was named European Capital of Culture alongside eight other European cities.
 In 2013, the city was the site of the Brussels Agreement.
 In 2014, it hosted the 40th G7 summit, and in 2017, 2018 and 2021 respectively the 28th, 29th and 31st NATO Summits.

 On 22 March 2016, three coordinated nail bombings were detonated by ISIL in Brussels—two at Brussels Airport in Zaventem and one at Maalbeek/Maelbeek metro station—resulting in 32 victims and three suicide bombers killed, and 330 people were injured.
 It was the deadliest act of terrorism in Belgium.